 Charlottesville’s historical structural inequity is reflected in continued housing disparities.
-The Affordable Housing Strategic Plan gives the City the opportunity to pursue strategies that improve housing affordability and reduce inequality in housing availability, ownership, and conditions.
+The Affordable Housing Plan gives the City the opportunity to pursue strategies that improve housing affordability and reduce inequality in housing availability, ownership, and conditions.
 Goals, priorities, and strategies from this effort will be incorporated into the update to the Comprehensive Plan.

 What is “housing affordability”?